 Implementation of key projects from the Point Nepean National Park Master Plan are underway.

-We're working to reconstruct Rye Pier to make it safer, more durable and more accessible.
+We're working to reconstruct Rye Pier to make it safer, more durable and more accessible and have delivered a new pier approach.
+In 2023 we're rebuilding the outer pier and pier head to complete this major project.

-Planning is underway to create a safer and more sustainable harbour and facilities for everyone to enjoy for many more years to come with the development of the Sandringham Harbour Local Ports Area Plan.
+Planning is underway to ensure Sorrento Pier and the adjoining waters are well placed to provide safe facilities for years to come through the development of the Sorrento Local Port Area Plan.

 Planning is underway to create a safer and more sustainable harbour and facilities for everyone to enjoy for many more years to come with the development of the Williamstown Local Port Area Plan.